Nations warn time running short to prepare Paris climate deal

 Co-chair Ahmed Djoghlaf accused the media of being too negative.
 "Saying that the process is going nowhere is not a responsible statement," he said.
 "The job is huge, we are talking about a revolution."

-On Monday, the Group of Seven industrialised nations set a goal of phasing out global fossil fuel emissions by 2100.
+On Monday, the Group of Seven industrialized nations set a goal of phasing out global fossil fuel emissions by 2100.
 The U.N. talks are deeply split about whether to follow suit.

-Many developing nations favour a tougher deadline of 2050 for shifting to renewable energies while some OPEC producers would prefer to omit any deadlines at all.
+Many developing nations favor a tougher deadline of 2050 for shifting to renewable energies while some OPEC producers would prefer to omit any deadlines at all.

 (Editing by Janet Lawrence)